rscohn2/syclreference/source/glossary.rst

      program, specifically the application scope and command group scope.

    host device
-     A SYCL device that executes on the host CPU
+     A SYCL device that is always present and usually executes on the host CPU.

    host code
      Code that is compiled by the host compiler and executes on the host